Page cover

 GEMM: GEMM stands for General Matrix Multiplication, which is a fundamental operation in linear algebra and is used in attention mechanisms.

-GEMM involves multiplying two matrices (often denoted as AAA and BBB) and adding the result to a third matrix (CCC).
+GEMM involves multiplying two matrices (often denoted as AA and BB) and adding the result to a third matrix (CC).

 The standard formula for GEMM is: